NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Methodology

-We define repetition as any substring of at least 20 characters repeated consecutively 5 times within a model response.
-This parameter setting, derived from empirical observations, effectively captures genuine repetition while avoiding false positives on valid reasoning.
-We adopt a linear-time repetition detection algorithm based on suffix trees \cite{blumer1985, CROCHEMORE1981244} (see Appendix~\ref{app:repetition}).
-When repetition is detected, we apply a fixed penalty of \(-1\) to the total reward.

-\paragraph{Solution Quality Reward} We assess the quality of solutions generated within context window, thereby indirectly encouraging concise yet effective reasoning.
-Our maximum limit for response length is 8192 tokens, which provides sufficient space for broad exploration while ensuring timely convergence to a solution.
-Evaluation follows similar principles as in Long CoT dataset construction, involving detailed verification of the solution.
+\paratitle{Solution Quality Reward.} We evaluate the quality of solutions within the context window, thereby encouraging reasoning that is concise yet effective.
+This evaluation adheres to the principles established in the Long CoT dataset construction (see in Section \ref{sec:rejection-sampling}.
 Specifically, model responses are categorized into three types: \emph{optimal}, \emph{suboptimal}, and \emph{hallucinated}.
-Optimal solutions yield the exact correct answer and receive the highest reward of \(2.0\).
-Suboptimal solutions satisfy the core problem constraints (i.e., pass the feasibility check) but fail to achieve optimality, often due to premature termination or inefficient exploration.
-For these, we assign a reward scaled between \(0\) and \(0.5\) based on the ratio between the achieved objective value and the optimal value (see Appendix~\ref{app:solution} for details).
-Hallucinated solutions that violate fundamental problem constraints (e.g., invalid tours in the TSP, infeasible edit sequences in GED, or non-clique structures in MCP) are penalized with a reward of $-1$ to discourage unproductive exploration by the model.
+Optimal solutions yield the exact correct answer and receive the highest reward of 2.0.
+Hallucinated solutions that violate fundamental problem constraints are penalized with a reward of -1 to discourage unproductive exploration by the model.
+Suboptimal solutions satisfy the core problem constraints but fail to achieve optimality, often due to premature termination or inefficient exploration.
+For these, we assign a reward scaled between 0 and 0.5 based on the ratio between the achieved objective value and the optimal value.
+Specifically, the suboptimal reward is assigned as follows (see Appendix~\ref{app:solution} for more details).